P.E.I. Parkinson's group refuses to give up efforts during pandemic | CBC News

 Another researcher agrees.

-"Exercise can be similar to the effectiveness of some medications," said Dr. Philip Miller, who studies the benefits of exercise periods for people with Parkinson's.
+"Exercise can be similar to the effectiveness of some medications," said Dr. Philip Millar, who studies the benefits of exercise periods for people with Parkinson's.

 "If they are not able to do any of that, then they may have some reversions of those benefits — increasing potential fatigue or physiological changes or potential motor changes."